luis-gonzales/trackernet/README.md

 # TrackerNet
 TrackerNet performs object tracking using a novel, regression-based convolutional neural network and was designed to be performant even in applications constrained to low frame rates.
 Given two input frames, the CNN searches for a specified object from the "previous" frame in the "current" frame.
 The custom CNN architecture is inspired by GOTURN object tracking [1] and YOLO object detection [2].
+A short presentation can be found at [bitly.com/tracker-net](bitly.com/tracker-net)

 ## Setup
 The Conda environment used for development and test can be obtained by running